Pressure Converter

 Why Different Units Exist

-These units came out of different industries - mercury barometers gave us mmHg, British engineers brought PSI, and the metric system added pascals.
-Each field picked units that kept their numbers manageable - PSI for medium pressures, bar for ease of use, kPa for precision, atmospheres for reference.
-You'll hit this when a European car manual specifies tire pressure in bar while your American gauge shows PSI.
+These units came out of different industries.
+Mercury barometers gave pressure readings in mmHg, British engineering popularized PSI, and the metric system added pascals.
+Each field kept the units that made its numbers manageable: PSI for medium pressures, bar for practical metric readings, kPa for precision, and atmospheres for reference.

 Practical Applications